 Is it a mix of primaries or mirrors?

-In most cases it is the mirror segments that are marked down.
-The general cause of mirror segments going down is inability for the primary and mirror to keep timely communication and the primary segment unable to receive confirmation within the time limit controlled by gp_segment_connect_timeout.
+In most cases, it is the mirror segments that are marked down.
+The general cause of mirror segments going down is the inability for the primary and mirror to keep timely communication and the primary segment unable to receive confirmation within the time limit controlled by gp_segment_connect_timeout.

-This is an indicative of mirrors going down due to high workload or networking overload.
-In this case the "gp_segment_connect_timeout" can be increased to allow for longer response time from mirror.
+This is an indication of mirrors going down due to high workload or networking overload.
+In this case, the "gp_segment_connect_timeout" can be increased to allow for longer response time from the mirror.
 This is not a permanent fix and if the workload keeps increasing, another failure can happen later.

 2013-05-08 04:10:50.730638 EDT,,,p28480,th111540096,,,,0,,,seg-1,,,,,"WARNING","01000","threshold '75' percent of 'gp_segment_connect_timeout=1500' is reached, mirror may not be able to keep up with primary, primary may transition to change tracking",,"increase guc 'gp_segment_connect_timeout' by 'gpconfig' and 'gpstop -u'",,,,,0,,"cdbfilerepprimaryack.c",860,